 - Less common acoustic guitar woods and flamenco guitar woods: Hawaiian koa, okoume, sycamore, ovangkol, ziricote, samanguila, Californian red cedar, cocobolo, olive, Canadian spruce, nazarene/purplewood.

-The best exotic guitar woods, such as okomune and ovangkol, are used in Malaysian and Philippine factories because they are endemic to the area and this reduces production costs.
-On the contrary, woods such as cocobolo and nazarene are expensive and the buyer finally pays more for their aesthetic beauty than for their sonorous performance.
+The best exotic guitar woods, such as okomune and ovangkol, are used in Malaysian and Philippine factories because they're endemic to the area and this reduces production costs.
+On the contrary, woods such as cocobolo and nazarene are expensive, and the buyer ends up paying more for their aesthetic beauty than for their sonorous performance.

 This is also the case with cocobolo wood, whose acoustic value is almost nil working on its own.
-On the other hand, it is excellent when seeking to highlight the properties of other woods.
+On the other hand, it's excellent when seeking to highlight the properties of other woods.

 Best woods for electric guitar

 - Density: the three species have an average density of 0.35 to 0.45 g/cm3.
-This means that its woods are soft but with excellent acoustic properties.
+This means that their woods are soft but with excellent acoustic properties.